OlgaD400/STGkM/README.md

 # Spatiotemporal Graph k Means
 We introduce _Spatiotemporal Graph k-means_ (STGkM), a novel, unsupervised method to cluster vertices within a dynamic network.
 Drawing inspiration from traditional k-means, STGkM finds both short-term dynamic clusters and a ``long-lived'' partitioning of vertices within a network whose topology is evolving over time.
-We illuminate the algorithm's operation on synthetic data and apply it to detect political parties from a dynamic network of voting data in the United States House of Representatives.
 One of the main advantages of STGkM is that it has only one required parameter, namely k; we therefore include an analysis of the range of this parameter and guidance on selecting its optimal value.

 ## Repository Description
 This repository implements Spatiotemporal Graph k-Means (STGkM) and provides scripts that run EPCA on synthetic and real datasets.